sacheendra/appbase-apidoc/README.md

 prevVal()
 ```

 ### ref()
-Returns the Appbase Reference for this object.
+Returns an Appbase Reference for this object.

 #### Usage
 ```javascript